> COLLECTION > DISPLAY ROOMS > Air Crew Life Support

 Image: MARK J. CAIRNS

-Amongst our collection of aircraft is a unique display of Aircrew Life Support Equipment from the Second World War to the present day, include: Martin Baker ejections seats, which are tested here in Northern Ireland at the old USAF airbase at Langford Lodge (where the Ulster Aviation Society used to be).
+Amongst our collection of aircraft is a unique display of Aircrew Life Support Equipment from the Second World War to the present day, include: Martin Baker aircraft ejections seats, which are tested here in Northern Ireland at the old USAF airbase at Langford Lodge (where the Ulster Aviation Society used to be based before 2006).

 Ejection Seats